-Although a “file size limit exceeded” notification can be incredibly frustrating when you’re in a rush and needed to send the files yesterday, those limits aren’t just there to torture you.
+Although a “file size limit exceeded” notification is frustrating, those limits aren’t there to torture you.
 There are several good reasons for their existence, including security and database/storage size concerns.

 But the biggest reason for email attachment size limits is performance.
-Most email platforms use Simple Mail Transfer Protocol (SMTP), which was developed the same year “Eye of the Tiger” topped the Billboard Hot 100 (1982!). 🥊
+Most email platforms use Simple Mail Transfer Protocol (SMTP), which by the way, was developed the same year Eye of the Tiger topped the Billboard Hot 100 (1982!). 🥊

 Here’s a breakdown of the file size limits of some of the world’s most popular email platforms, courtesy of Mailtrap: